-History: In 2019 gates were installed on Far West Drive and Gallatin Loop as part of the Fox Island Flood Control Project.
+Action: Close gates.
+Pumps will be needed to remove water trapped to the as part of the Fox Island Flood Control Project.
 Roadways were raised and a berm was constructed along the west edge of Fox Island to protect this area to 20 feet Bismarck gage reading.